Alex-McAlpine/capstone-project-frame-by-frame/README.md

 - Coolors for colour palette.
 - Eraser.io for ERDs.
 - FavIcon for browser icon.
-- Code Institute, especially Alex Tastad, Mark Briscoe and Roman Rakic, for helping me learn and supporting my cdoing journey.
+- Code Institute, especially Alex Tastad, Mark Briscoe and Roman Rakic, for helping me learn and supporting my coding journey.

+* Inspired by the Django Blog App from Code Institute.

 Everything used in the article posts is for educational purposes only and is not intended to infringe or steal anyones work,